Art of Myanmar: Konbaung period

-In 1752, Alaungpaya founded the Konbaung dynasty in response to the collapse of the Taungoo dyansty and the rise of the Restored Hanthawaddy Kingdom.
+In 1752, Alaungpaya founded the Konbaung dynasty in response to the collapse of the Taungoo dynasty and the rise of the Restored Hanthawaddy Kingdom.
 After uniting most of modern-day Myanmar, the Konbaung kings focused on reforms and modernisation with limited success.
 During the Konbaung period, the techniques of European painting became more established amongst the court and the techniques of linear perspective, chiaroscuro and sfumato entered Burmese painting.
 Wall painting within temples and monasteries developed these western techniques on traditional Burmese styles, particularly utilizing cast shadows and distant haziness.

 This period also saw a proliferation of stupas and temples with developments in stucco techniques.
 In particular the wooden monasteries of this period remain one of the most uniquely Burmese styles that have survived.
 The monasteries were decorated with intricate wood carvings of the Jataka Tales.
+The interiors of the royal court palaces and monasteries were well documented by foreign emissaries of the period who noted intricate wood carvings and the use of visual details and sumptuary laws to indicate the rank of the owner in Burmese material culture- ranging from ornamentation in dresses to "horse furniture" like drinking cups.

 The Konbaung period also developed parabaik -folding-book manuscripts that had long been the traditional method of record keeping in Myanmar.
 White parabaik (ပုရပိုက်ဖြူ) was used for painting and drawings, often depicting royal or court activities.

+During the Konbaung conquest of Ayutthaya, the Burmese court brought back artisans and adopted the Siamese style of glass mosaics as a form of cultural domination.
+The style was never fully regained by Siam and continues to be associated with Konbaung-era Burmese art.

 Statues from this period, particularly Buddha images, are typically divided into the Amarapura period (1789–1853) and the Mandalay period (1853–1948).
 King Bagyidaw moved the capital of the Konbaung to Amarapura in 1783 and artisans developed a unique style using wood gild with gold leaf and red lacquer.
 Images from this period may have been influenced by the capture of the Mahamuni Image with Burmese images featuring rounder faces.
 In 1853, after the loss of the First Anglo-Burmese War, Mindon Min moved the capital to nearby Mandalay with a planned city following the Buddhist Mandala.
 Buddha images from the last days of the Burmese monarchy followed a style with a broad band across the forehead and tight curly hair with a prominent ushnisha.
 Images also returned to various materials including alabaster and bronze.
 This style was retained through the period of British colonialism.